JollyBound/TRX-based-provably-fair-system/README.md

 # TRX-based-provably-fair-system

-A basic example of a system which randomly (provable) chooses an outcome of colors, red or black - based on the TRX blockchain
+A basic example of a system which chooses a TRX block which wasnt mined yet and when the block is mined collects the hash and prints it - this mechanism can be used in TRX based provably fair systems